-The accompanying financial statements present the financial position and results of operations of the Center in conformity with accounting principles generally accepted in the United States of America.
+The accompanying financial statements present the financial position and results of operations of the Center in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 A summary of the significant accounting policies utilized in the preparation of these financial statements follows:

-Basis of Presentation

-The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+Basis of Presentation - The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with U.S. GAAP.
 Net assets and revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets of the Center and changes therein are classified and reported as follows:

-Unrestricted net assets - Net assets that are not subject to donor-imposed stipulations.
+Unrestricted Net Assets - Net assets that are not subject to donor-imposed stipulations.

-Temporarily restricted net assets - Net assets subject to donor-imposed stipulations that may or will be met, either by actions of the Center and/or the passage of time.
+Temporarily Restricted Net Assets - Net assets subject to donor-imposed stipulations that may or will be met, either by actions of the Center and/or the passage of time.

-Permanently restricted net assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Center.
+Permanently Restricted Net Assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Center.
 Generally, the donors of these assets permit the Center to use all or part of the income earned on related investments for general or specific purposes.
-The Center had no permanently restricted net assets at June 30, 2017 and 2016.
+The Center had no permanently restricted net assets at June 30, 2018 and 2017.

-Use of Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses and allocation of functional expenses during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses and allocation of functional expenses during the reporting period.
 Actual results could differ from those estimates.